-Access the application by clicking on the Apply today button found in the upper left portion of the IB & MKT Ph.D. program webpage and follow the steps or scroll down the webpage and click on the drop-down arrow for Admission Requirements.
-In this section you will find a list of required documents.
-Review the list and click on Online application form.
-When the online application menu opens select Account Directions & Information.
+Access the application by clicking the Apply Today button in the upper left portion of the IB & MKT Ph.D. program webpage.
+Follow the steps or scroll down the webpage and click on the drop-down arrow for Admission Requirements.
+In this section, you will find a list of required documents.
+Review the list and click on the online application form.
+When the online application menu opens select Account Directions and Information.
 Here you will find complete instructions for setting up an account.
 Please read the entire set of instructions before clicking on "Go here" to create your CollegeNET ApplyWeb account.
-Be sure to record your username and password so you can access your account in the future.
+Be sure to record your username and password to access your account in the future.

 The Graduate Management Admission Test (GMAT) is preferred for admission.
 However, the Graduate Record Examination (GRE) may be considered in unique situations.
 The average GMAT scores for students entering in the last few years have been in the upper 600s**.
 However, after all required material is submitted, applications are reviewed holistically (considering the applicant's undergraduate and graduate work, professional and/or academic experience, test scores and professional goal statement).

 More information about exams accepted by Saint Louis University and the minimum scores requirements can be found here.

 If the candidates have completed a master's degree from a U.S. university, this requirement may be waived.